 These women represent, in some way, shape or form, women of western society.
 Ok, not all women!
 But most of us can see some element in there that we relate to – that’s one reason why the series was so hugely successful.
 So why are their various obsessions something to be let go of on the yogic path?
 Why does it matter?

 It’s pretty simple really.

 Think about how much time and energy those women devote to their various obsessions and quests.
-Now think about what would happen if that time and energy was freed up and available for use in other things – like the spiritual journey.
-When we commit to yoga, in all it’s aspects, we’re committing to self-realisation, and that requires time and energy.
+Now think about what would happen if that time and energy were freed up and available for use in other things – like the spiritual journey.
+When we commit to yoga, in all its aspects, we’re committing to self-realisation, and that requires time and energy.
 Wasting time and energy on excess and obsession of any kind takes us further away from our path and our goal.